ashishp166/imperfectinformationgames/ReadMe.md

-Notes on Reinforcement Learning

-Why do we want to add reinforcemencent learning to the model
-    -takes too long
-    -uses too much space

-Use monte carlo cfr and only play to certain depth and gives result of that path

-- make a nn to run the subgames
-- use gradient formula to get learning algorithm
+Just playing around with using reinforcement learning to reduce the search space for imperfect information games

+About:
+- Algorithm for solving imperfect information games with reinforcement learning of public belief states
+- Utilized Monte Carlo Counterfactual Regret Minimization to find Nash equilibrium for 2 player zero sum games

+TODO:
-- run proper probability functions to test the ability of algo
+- run probability functions to test the ability of algo